Aggravation of Preexisting Conditions

-Everyone has old injuries that have since healed or remain a nagging, chronic condition.
+Aggravation of Preexisting Conditions is knowns by everyone who has old injuries that have since healed or remain a nagging, chronic condition.
 This normal fact of life will not hurt your car crash claim as long as you can prove the accident aggravated your condition.
 In fact, aggravation of an existing injury can sometimes be easier to prove than a new injury, especially when the vehicle sustains only minor damages.
 Hirsch & Lyon Accident Law P.L.L.C. is a premier boutique personal injury law firm that focuses on auto accident claims.
 Our attorneys have substantial experience in proving traffic-related personal injuries and recovering the maximum possible damages.
-We can help make you whole after a car crash worsened your medical condition.
-Contact a Phoenix injury lawyer today for a free consultation.
+We can help make you whole after a car crash, truck accident, motorcycle accident or pedestrian accident worsened your medical condition.

 Countering Defense Tactics

 In Arizona and other states, you must prove causation to collect compensation.
 This means that your accident directly caused your injuries, which resulted in damages.
 Specifically, to counter this element, insurance companies and defendants commonly claim the victim was already injured before the accident and thus is not entitled to compensation.

 You may, in fact, have a preexisting medical condition.
 But contrary to the defense tactic, you may be entitled to damages if the crash aggravated your condition.

 Under tort law, you take the plaintiff as you find her.
 In layman’s terms, this means the defendant cannot claim the plaintiff was already injured, sick or frail and that further damage is her problem.
 The defendant is responsible for whatever harm the accident caused to the plaintiff regardless of the plaintiff’s pre-crash condition.